Best Fukuoka Itinerary for 2-5 Days (+ Tips Before You Visit)

 It is a 1.5 hour bus ride back to and from city center.

-If you hired a driver or joined a tour, you can also keep going west to visit Itoshima’s Totoro Forest or Keya Beach.
-Otherwise, going there by public transit will take a bit of time as well.
+Otherwise, going to these by public transit will take a bit of time as well.

 🎫 Join the Itoshima Day Tour: Shiraito Falls, Caves, Sakurai Futamigaura

-Day 5 of Fukuoka Itinerary
+Day 5 – Northern Fukuoka Sites

 Mid-Morning (2-3 hours)

-1. Fukuoka Tower: This is Japan’s tallest seaside tower, at 243 meters (797 feet) and where you can see panoramic views of Fukuoka from the viewing decks.
+This is Japan’s tallest seaside tower, at 243 meters (797 feet) and where you can see panoramic views of Fukuoka from the viewing decks.

 It closes at 10pm and costs 800 yen ($5.00 USD).
-Buy tickets online.
+You can buy these tickets online.

-2. Momochihama Seaside Park: This is a large urban beach area with lots of pier eateries as well as the Marizon building and wharf.
+This is a large urban beach area with lots of pier eateries as well as the Marizon building and wharf.

 It’s located right next to Fukuoka Tower.

-3. PayPay Dome: If you have time, PayPay Dome is within walking distance from Fukuoka Tower.
+If you have time, PayPay Dome is within walking distance from Fukuoka Tower.
 A lot of people visit Fukuoka to attend concerts at PayPay Dome.

 Outside of events, it’s open for tours that you can easily book online and is only $8 USD.